 3. Protective style your way through life

 Protecting our precious curls from the harsh elements in the winter is vital.
 There are so many benefits like less wash days, you won’t be touching it so much, your ends will stay intact.
-There are tons of cute protective styles you can check out here.
+There are tons of cute protective styles for every curl type, check them out here!

 4. Ditch the Heat